Superhero Dash Costume DIY

 So, this is what happens when you marry a superhero fanatic and you happen to sew!

 My husband just ran in a Superhero Dash here in the STL a couple of weekends ago and we collaborated up an outfit that would work as a costume and would also be comfortable to run in.
-So, here he is, Batman’s sidekick, and here is how I accomplished Robin’s workout costume!
+So, here he is, Batman’s sidekick, and here is how I accomplished this superhero’s Robin-inspired workout costume!
 It was such a fun sew!

 At first, my husband was looking for some green leggings or shorts that would work for Robin, but, as active wear is pretty expensive, I mentioned that I had a leggings pattern and that purchasing fabric could be less expensive.
 Plus, leggings are so easy to make!
 I dug through my pattern stash and found the leggings pattern for the “tights” (we used McCalls 5769.
 I think it is out of print now, but there are other legging patterns out there).
 We were going to use a regular ‘ol knit fabric, but instead found a swimwear/active wear fabric (purchased with a coupon!) that we thought could be nice for running.
 So, I made the leggings almost entirely with my Baby Lock Evolution serger!
 All seams were sewn with a 4 thread overcast stitch, I zig-zagged the elastic in place in the waistband with my Baby Lock Quilter’s Choice sewing machine (here is the updated version of my machine), and cover hemmed both the waistband down and the pant leg hems with my Baby Lock serger!
 They look store bought!
 Then, we bought a cheap red shirt (a size smaller than he’d normally wear) and I stitch ripped the sleeves off and used them as a pattern to then reapply green sleeves (after I embroidered).
 Scroll down for more info. on the embroidery!